🌙

 "Social scalability is the ability of an institution –- a relationship or shared endeavor, in which multiple people repeatedly participate, and featuring customs, rules, or other features which constrain or motivate participants’ behaviors -- to overcome shortcomings in human minds and in the motivating or constraining aspects of said institution that limit who or how many can successfully participate."

 Bitcoin is not successful because of its computational scalability, which is intentionally poor.
-Its success is rooted in the fact that users do not have to deal with human bottlenecks like middlemen and neo-governance, leading to the greatest social scalability seen in any currency in history.
+Its success is rooted in the fact that users do not have to deal with human bottlenecks like middlemen and on-chain governance, leading to the greatest social scalability seen in any currency in history.

-This is analogous to a public company with shareholder votes—something you may want to avoid in the blockchain space.
+Neo-governance is analogous to a public company with shareholder votes, which ultimately defeats the purpose of a blockchain.
 I wrote about a proof-of-stake altcoin exhibiting this behavior here.

 Hello Kitty people